thefloweringash/sigtool/README.md

 # sigtool

-A minimal multicall binary providing helpers for working with embedded signatures in Mach-O files.
+`sigtool` is minimal multicall binary providing helpers for working with embedded signatures in Mach-O files.
 Currently only supports embedded ad-hoc signatures for universal and thin 64-bit Mach-O files.

+A `codesign` interface is also provided, and is intended to be a drop-in replacement for upstream `codesign`.

 ## Signing a binary or library